wehlutyk/thesis/content/3-gistr-4-results.md

 deletions could be the first manifestation of the subject having forgotten something in the parent utterance, and their presence then opens the door to further reformulations, possibly to make up for the forgotten content.

-This relates to the last observation produced by our manual exploration: insertions and deletions seemed to occur in similar sizes when close to one another.
+This relates to the last observation produced by our manual exploration: insertions and deletions seem to occur in similar sizes when close to one another.
 To quantify this observation we estimate a correlation function between the sizes of insertion and deletion chunks separated by fixed numbers of conserved or replaced words.
 More precisely, for each insertion chunk in the data set we identify the nearest deletion chunk either before or after it, separated by words that are not involved in an exchange.
-^[Indeed, when exchanges separate an insertion chunk from a deletion chunk there are several paths from one to the other, depending on when one traverses the exchange;
+^[As alluded to when introducing the transformation model, when exchanges separate an insertion chunk from a deletion chunk there are several paths from one to the other, depending on when one traverses the exchange;
-different paths can have different final distances, such that the distance between an insertion chunk and a deletion chunk separated by an exchange is not clearly definable.
+different paths can have different final distances, none of which are more or less plausible than the others.
+The distance between an insertion chunk and a deletion chunk separated by an exchange is thus not clearly defined.
 ]
 If an insertion chunk has such a nearest neighbour (it may not if there were no deletions, or if it occurred in the middle of exchanged words such as in @fig:gistr-utterance-arrays), we note $r$ the separation between the two chunks.
 If insertion and deletion chunks face each other, $r = 0$;